IcarusWebservices/Icarus-Styleguide/php/README.md

     ```php
     class MyProjectClass {  }
     ```
+- Abstract classes should use all of these rules

 #### Class Proporties
 - Proporties should use the **same casing as variables (snake casing)**.
 This is because proporties basically act like variables within classes, so using the same notation helps.
     ```php